CybOXProject/openioc-to-cybox/README.md

 ### Example files

 OpenIOC-to-CybOX comes with example input and output files.
-You can use these to see an example of the program's output, or to verify that you have installed to program correctly:
+You can use these to see an example of the program's output, or to verify that you have installed the program correctly:

     $ python openioc_to_cybox.py -i examples/sample_ioc.in.xml -o cybox_output.xml
     $ diff cybox_output.xml examples/cybox.out.xml